Khan/khan-linter/README.md

 Automatic
 ---------
 You can update the blacklist file in this repository to control what files should not be linted at all.
-Alternately, you can create a blacklist of your own, and use the --blacklist_file flag to runlint.py (you'll have to modify hghook.py or githook.py to pass in the name of the blacklist file as well).
+Alternately, you can create a blacklist of your own, and use the `--blacklist_file` flag to `runlint.py` (you'll have to modify `hghook.py` or `githook.py` to pass in the name of the blacklist file as well).

-To suppress the lint check, set the environment variable FORCE_COMMIT to 1 prior to calling `git commit`.
+To suppress the lint check, set the environment variable `FORCE_COMMIT=1` prior to calling `git commit`.